-Community of Buckridge reaches out to Feds for help with West Fraser road - BC Local News
+Community of Buckridge reaches out to feds for help with West Fraser Road - BC Local News

 “It’s crazy.”

-Wall is not oblivious to what is involved in fixing the road but with the MOT saying solutions are still in the design phase and furthermore that the road is expected to be closed until 2020, he and his community members are upset.
+Wall is not oblivious to what is involved in fixing the road but with MOTI saying solutions are still in the design phase and furthermore that the road is expected to be closed until 2020, he and his community members are upset.

 Doherty says he is shocked at the inaction.